notnews/good_nyt/README.md

 0. [Convert NYT Corpus to CSV](https://github.com/soodoku/nytimes-corpus-extractor), and [Recode](scripts/01_nyt_recode.R)

-1. **Apolitical News**
+1. **Not News**
-   As casual observers have perhaps already noticed, NYT increasingly publishes a lot of stories about topics unrelated to politics, such as cooking, travel, fashion, music, etc. Here we formalize that intuition by tallying the proportion of articles devoted to topics other than politics.
-We measure apolitical news in a few different ways.
-Note this is an annotated corpus with labeled data.
-We try measuring using *news.desk* and *online.section* to which the article was assigned to.
-We also plan to measure it using *descriptors*.
+   Has the proportion of news stories about topics unrelated to politics or the economy, such as, cooking, travel, fashion, music, etc.,  gone up over time?

+   We measure kinds of news stories using *news.desk* and *online.section*.
+(See the script for other ideas for how we can measure the kind of news.)

      - Proportion of Apolitical News Over Time: [Script](scripts/01_apolitical_news.R) and [Figure: Entire Newspaper (Using News Desk)](figs/all_apol_nd_by_month.pdf), [Figure: Section A1 (Using News Desk)](figs/a1_apol_nd_by_month.pdf), and [Figure: Entire Newspaper (Using News Desk and Online Section)](figs/all_apol_3_by_month.pdf)

 <img src="figs/all_apol_nd_by_month.png" width="500">